 We know it can be hard to summon inspiration.
 It’s elusive and downright impossible to drum up if it doesn’t want to be.

 That’s why we put together these completely original, brand new writing prompts for you to use to start your next story short.

 Here are our short story ideas and how to utilize them effectively:

 How to Start a Story

-Starting your short story is the most important part.
+Learning how to start a story is the most important part.

 Without being able to hook your readers with a strong introduction, they won’t get to enjoy the entirety of the journey through your story.

 Whether you’re writing a short story or looking for your next big book idea, we’ve got tips to help you start it off right.